-Healthy eating advice for new mothers can help cut child obesityJune 26th, 2012 in Overweight and Obesity /
+Healthy eating advice for new mothers can help cut child obesityJune 26, 2012 in Medicine & Health / Overweight and Obesity

 Teaching new mums about healthy eating and active play can help cut the risk of their child being overweight or obese, a study published today in the British Medical Journal finds.

 Childhood obesity is a serious health challenge affecting more than 43 million preschool children worldwide (6.7%) with studies showing it could have adverse effects on later health.
 Preschool children who are obese or overweight have a high chance of carrying this into adulthood and it has been argued that efforts to prevent this should start earlier in life.
 Methods of feeding children, when they start eating solids and the amount of television watched (recommendation for 2-5 year olds is no more than 60 minutes per day) are the most common factors that contribute to childhood obesity, especially in lower socio-economic groups.